 Morgan also has an opinion on how a scientist should do his job.
 In 1891 he works as a young scientist at Bryn Mawr College.
 There he meets embryologist Jaques Loeb, who has just arrived from Germany.
 In 1892 Loeb leaves for Chicago University, but the two keep in touch via the Marine Biology Laboratory at Woods Hole.
 From Loeb Morgan learns the scientific attitude of the German materialists.
 Loeb has worked at the universities of Berlin and Würzburg, where Virchow’s spirit reigns.
 Loeb corresponds with Ernst Mach.
 Loeb has worked on the Institute of Marine Biology in Naples, which was established partly through the efforts of Vogt and Virchow.
 The director in Naples is Virchow’s friend Anton Dohrn.
 Morgan works for ten months in Naples (1894-’95).
 His scientific attitude stands in this German tradition.
 His non-religious, materialistic, mechanistic attitude is in the tradition of Virchow, Vogt and Moleschott.
 In 1929 Morgan writes an essay on his materialistic view.
 In it he points to the explanatory power of physics and chemistry.
 Organic material has many properties, but physics and chemistry can explain it all.
 When a phenomenon seems mysterious, this is no reason to seek explanations outside of natural science, for the possibilities of physics and chemistry are endless: “the combinations and permutations of the carbon compounds alone seem almost limitless” 17).

 Morgan is a scientist.
 Experimenting, checking, falsifying, verifying – that is his job.
 Research, laboratory work and test installations form his world.
 He finds darwinism inadequate, Darwin’s ideas have not been scientifically tested.
 In 1932 Morgan’s book The Scientific Basis of Evolution is published.
 That ‘scientific basis’ is lacking in Darwin’s theory, he says.
 “The theory was more of the order of a broad generalisation than of a scientific theory based on controlled experimental data”.
 Further on he specifies his strict judgement on Darwin’s idea: “it could not fully meet the exact requirements of scientific theory that chemistry and physics demand as the essential basis of their conclusions, namely, predictions that can be verified by means of quantitative data.”
-Conclusions should be based on forecasts that can be verified with quantitative data.
-We must, Morgan says, “rescue the theory of evolution from the vague speculative methods of its immediate past” 18).
+It is necessary, Morgan says, “to rescue the theory of evolution from the vague speculative methods of its immediate past” 18).

 Slowly, genetics and darwinism come to be on speaking terms.
 At the heart of that process is the work of R.A.
 Fisher, J.B.S.
 Haldane and Sewall Wright, their main works appearing in the years 1930-’32.
-They see that darwinism suffers from a shortcoming for more than half a century: it does not know how one unique individual comes into being, but meanwhile speaks about the origin of complete species.
+They see that since more than half a century darwinism suffers from a shortcoming.
+This is the shortcoming: darwinism speaks about the origin of complete species, but meanwhile it does not know how one unique individual comes into being.
 A theory of evolution must begin at the beginning, at the arising of unique individuals: at genetics.
 If such a unique individual fits well in the environment it will successfully reproduce, and many generations later a new breed or a new species will emerge.
 In other words, genetics starts at the individual level and continues to work at the population level.
 Fischer, Haldane, Wright call it ‘population genetics’, a term that expresses that evolution is in fact genetics.
 That way they have inserted the unguided projectile Darwin in the field of genetics, in the population genetics sub-area.
 Genetics is the encompassing paradigm that dominates the field, and within that, Darwin’s idea of natural selection is one of the concepts that play a role.

 In 1937 Morgan’s co-worker Theodosius Dobzhansky also publishes a book that approaches the origin of species as a genetics issue.
 Its title says it all: Genetics and the Origin of Species.
 Dobzhansky thinks genetics offers a more scientific approach than darwinism has provided to date.
 It is clear by then that Mendelian genetics is indispensable.
 Only the Darwin clan yet has to recognize it.
 That is not easy, the clan resists.
-Now that it’s clear that genetics is the future, the clan wants to present it as a science of darwinian making, not of mendelian making.
+Now that it is clear that genetics is the future, the clan wants to present it as a science of darwinian making, not of mendelian making.
 In particular clan member R.A.
-Fisher, professor at the dubious Galton Chair of Eugenics, does not want Mendel to have the credits.
+Fisher, professor at the dubious Galton Professorship of Eugenics at University College London, a chair that is financed by Darwin’s cousin Francis Galton.
+Fisher does not want Mendel to have the credits.
 In 1936 Fisher writes an article in which he describes Mendel’s work as fraudulent.
 It must have been tampered with, he says, because Mendel’s results are too good.
 Fisher understands that it is implausible to accuse the good father of fraudulent intent, but he has a solution for that: an assistant of Mendel must have committed the fraud.
 An assistant who knew what results Mendel expected, and who adjusted the numbers accordingly: “… Mendel was deceived by some assistant who knew too well what was expected.
-This possibility is supported by independent evidence that the data of most, if not all, of the experiments have been falsified so as to agree closely with Mendel’s expectations”.
-With this imputation Fisher hopes to push Mendel out of the picture, so that the Darwin clan, and he himself in particular, can show off as the real initiator of genetics.
+This possibility is supported by independent evidence that the data of most, if not all, of the experiments have been falsified so as to agree closely with Mendel’s expectations”.35) With this imputation Fisher hopes to push Mendel out of the picture, so that the Darwin clan, and he himself in particular, can show off as the real initiator of genetics.
 But Fisher’s attempt fails, Mendel’s work is correct.
 In the end, the clan has to acknowledge that Mendelian genetics has the future.

 In 1942 clan member Julian Huxley finds the diplomatic phrasing that limits the loss of prestige for the darwinists and reconciles them with the reality of genetics.
 Julian Huxley, grandson of T.H.
 Huxley, is the spokesman of the Darwin clan in the years 1940-1970.
 In 1942 he published a book showing the dilemma of the clan.
 On the one hand he wants to maintain the Darwin clan’s monopoly and trivialise Mendel.
 On the other hand, he must recognize Mendel’s merits.
 The dilemma emerges in particular in one passage.
 Huxley begins the passage by trivialising Mendel.
 Agreeing, he quotes a biologist who says that Mendel’s work is only a theory about heredity, not about evolution.
 He considers this view to be “true”, and he calls the biologist in question an “eminent geneticist”.
 But then he says the opposite: “Mendelism is now seen as an essential part of the theory of Evolution.
 Mendelian analysis does not merely explain the distributive hereditary mechanism; it also, together with selection, explains the progressive mechanism of evolution.”
 19).
 In short, Huxley contradicts himself within eight lines.